 Potassium is an essential mineral, necessary for a healthy functioning body.
 Current recommendations for potassium are to consume 3,500 milligrams per day.
 Low potassium is known as hypokalemia.
 For most, a healthy, well-balanced diet will provide enough potassium.
-The elderly are susceptible to various deficiencies due to certain medications, health problems or lost appetite.
-Low potassium can have negative impacts on the health of the elderly.
+Older adults are susceptible to various deficiencies due to certain medications, health problems or lost appetite.
+Low potassium can have negative impacts on the health of older adults.

 Signs and Symptoms

 The most important thing to know about low potassium is what to look for.
 Certain signs and symptoms can indicate if you or a loved one may have hypokalemia.
 Symptoms can include weakness, reduced energy, muscle cramps, stomach pain and an irregular heart beat.
 The best way to determine if you have a potassium deficiency is to see the doctor.
 He can perform blood tests and an EKG to diagnose hypokalemia.